 Method 1.
 Press the middle of the jar lid with your finger.
-If the lid springs up when you release your finger, the lid is not sealed.
+The lid is not sealed if it springs up when you release your finger.

 Method 2.
 Tap the jar lid with the bottom of a teaspoon.
-If it makes a dull sound, the lid is not sealed.
+The lid is not sealed if it makes a dull sound when you tap it.
 If food is in contact with the underside of the lid, it will also cause a dull sound.
-If the jar is sealed correctly, it will make a high-pitched sound.
+And if the jar is sealed correctly, it will make a high-pitched sound.

 Method 3.
 Hold the jar at eye level and look across the lid.
 The lid should be concave (curved down slightly in the center).
 If the center of the lid is either flat or bulging, it may not be sealed.

 If one of the jar lids fails to seal, remove the lid and check the rim of the jar for tiny nicks.
 Change the jar if necessary, add a new, properly prepared lid, and reprocess within 24 hours using the same processing time.

 You can adjust headspace in unsealed jars 1-1/2 inches, and you can freeze unsealed jars instead of reprocessing them.
 You can also store foods in unsealed jars in the refrigerator if you consume them within several days.

 This document incorporates information from the “Complete Guide to Home Canning,” Agriculture Information Bulletin No. 539, USDA (Revised 2009) and information available from the National Center for Home Food Preservation.